superscruf/cleaningData/CodeBook.md

 Finally, this script produces a "tidy" data set, which contains only the averages for each activity and test subject, and groups these average values by activity and subject.
 The tidy data set is exported to a separate file, tidyTable.csv, for reference.

+Variables:
+xTest
+yTest
+subjTest

+xTrain
+yTrain
+subjTrain

+The above 6 variables store the user generated data.

+activityLabels
+myFeatures

+These two variables also store information from the original data set; however, these provide lookup tables that help cross reference terse number labels with meaningful descriptive text for all data in the set.

+xTestColCount
+yTestColCount
+training
+allData
+nColAllData

+These four variables store the results of computations and manipulations on the underlying data set.
+The two "TestColCount" variables are used to programatically assign values of the training and allData tables, based on the content of the data.
+If the content were to change at some point in the future, most of the work of keeping up with the changes is handled by the code; it is however incumbent on a human programmer to get in and make sure that any columns get descriptive text; the program will work without it, but the default naming convention makes it difficult to understand what is going on by simply looking at the data.

+nColAllData finds the number of columns in the allData table; we need this so we know where to start appending other columns when we need to, like the descriptive columns for activityID, activity, and subject.

+meanAndStdDev
+This variable goes over the "features" file for it's first step, which is to collect only information whose column names include Means or Standard Deviations.
+To these data, I append the activityID and it's human-friendly counterpart activity, as well as the subject ID (there were 30 human test subjects participating in this study, so the subjects column stores values from 1 to 30).

+tidyTable
+This is the name of the final output table of tidy data.
+Each row is a single observation, each column is a single variable.
+All information is stored in a single dataset.
+These 3 criteria are the hallmarks of tidy data.
+When data are tidy, this allows programmers to safely make assumptions about the tools one can successfully apply against the data.